TMiguelT/CwlWorkshop/slides.md

 ![](images/secondary_file.png)
 ]
 * Secondary files can accompany both input and output files
+* The simplest way to specify secondary files is as a string that will be appended onto the main file
+* For example `.bai` means `main_file.bam.bai` is the secondary file name
 ---
 ## Dynamic Expressions
 * Sometimes, some of the values in our CWL need to be calculated dynamically